KleistLab/PrEP_TruvadaWomen/README.md

 * tfv_percentage: two files containing the probability that TFV is detectable (above the lower limit of quantification, LLOQ) within different dosing adherence for LLOQ = 0.001uM and 0.035uM respectively.
 * inf: in this folder there are 5 files containing the simulated infection numbers in drug-undetected subgroup of each clinical trial.
 Used in the top-down approach.

+The forlder 'figures' contains the source data underlying the figures in main manuscript.